Back to wiki

 Upload media

-This script will be run automatically at a set interval to transfer the media files from the temporary local directory to the remote.
+This script transfers media files from the temporary local directory to the remote.
+It will be run automatically via crontab.

 In the terminal: